 We approach our camp from the Lakes Basin trailhead just out of Mammoth.
 We start out on a groomed ski trail for several miles and then head to camp near Crystal Crag.
 We work on digging a solid camp protected from the weather and get into the details of camp life that can make any winter trip enjoyable

-Carefully assessing and discussing the avalanche danger, we make our way to the col at the base of the West Ridge.
+Carefully assessing and discussing the avalanche danger, we make our way to the col at the base of the South Ridge.
 From here we connect snow ramps, short rock steps along the ridge crest, moving together or in pitches until we gain the summit.
 From here we enjoy fantastic views over Mammoth, Sherwin Ridge and far into the desert beyond the White Mountains before following our footsteps back to camp.
 We break camp and return to the trailhead, aiming for a late afternoon arrival back at the cars.

 Price includes guiding, permits, all necessary climbing group gear, avalanche beacons, tents, kitchen gear and dinners, lunches and breakfasts while in the mountains (you bring snack items and your favorite hot drinks).